School Survival

 What Are DNS Servers?

-Think of you want to find a person's house, but you just know their identity, not their address.
-You’d probably consult someone who is aware of where they reside, right?
+Think of you want to locate a person's house, but you only know their name, not their address.
+You’d probably ask someone who is aware of where they live, right?

-In the online world, DNS servers (Domain Name System servers) are like those knowledgeable friends.
-When you enter a website's name (like www.example.com) into your browser, DNS servers translate that name into an IP address (a numeric address) that your computer can recognize and use to find TikTok on Android.
+In the internet world, DNS servers (Domain Name System servers) are similar to those knowledgeable people.
+When you type a website's name (like www.example.com) into your web browser, DNS servers translate that name into an IP address (a numeric address) that your computer can understand and employ to find TikTok on Android.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, some websites might be restricted by your internet service provider or your school.
-They do this by forcing your DNS queries (requests to find a website) go through servers that either block or send them.
+Sometimes, certain websites might be restricted by your internet service provider or your school.
+They do this by forcing your DNS queries (requests to find a website) go through servers that either block or redirect them.

 Here's how changing your DNS servers can assist:

-1. Different DNS Servers: By switching to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
-These alternative servers might not have the same exact restrictions or might not block TikTok on Android.
+1. Different DNS Servers: By changing to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
+These other servers might not have the same restrictions or might not block TikTok on Android.

-2. Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can help you get around the restrictions put in place by your school.
+2. Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can assist you circumvent the restrictions imposed by your school.

-You can find several free DNS providers.
-The following steps explain how to use OpenDNS, however you can swap the IP addresses for alternative options if you choose.
+There are a lot of complimentary DNS providers.
+The following steps demonstrate how to set up OpenDNS, but you may swap the IP addresses using alternative options if you choose.

 There is a big list of DNS servers here: https://public-dns.info/